Transforming graph states via Bell state measurements: Applications

 \subsection{Analyzing fusion networks}

-A fusion network describes a collection of small graph states (resource states) that are fused in a lattice topology determining which qubits are fused with which~\cite{Bartolucci2021,GimenoSegovia2015,Lobl2023}.
+A fusion network describes a collection of small graph states (resource states) that are fused in a lattice topology that determines which qubits are fused with which~\cite{Bartolucci2021,GimenoSegovia2015,Lobl2023}.
 An example of a fusion network with four-qubit ring graphs as resource states and a square lattice topology is illustrated in Fig.~\ref{fig:fNet}(a).
-Graph transformation rules provide an intuitive way of understanding the evolution of the graph connectivity in fusion networks, which an analysis based on stabilizers~\cite{Aaronson2004,Fowler2009} does not provide directly.
+Graph transformation rules provide an intuitive way to understand the evolution of graph connectivity in fusion networks, which an analysis based on stabilizers~\cite{Aaronson2004,Fowler2009} does not directly provide.

-To analyze a general fusion network the graph transformation rules need to apply to arbitrary graphs.
-The reason is that even if fusions are performed between qubits of initially detached resource states, the fusion qubits may share part of their neighborhood or they might be connected due to previous fusions as illustrated in Fig.~\ref{fig:fNet}(a).
+To analyze a general fusion network, the graph transformation rules need to apply to arbitrary graphs.
+The reason is that even if fusions are performed between qubits of initially detached resource states, the fusion qubits may share part of their neighborhood or might be connected due to previous fusions as illustrated in Fig.~\ref{fig:fNet}(a).

-Furthermore, it is necessary to have graph transformation rules for all cases from Table~\ref{tab:fusions} since a fusion causes a graph transformation plus potentially additional local Clifford gates on other qubits (see Sec.~\ref{sec:trafo}).
-These local Clifford gates can rotate future fusions meaning that different parities are measured upon fusion success (see Appendix~\ref{sec:setup}).
+Furthermore, it is necessary to have graph transformation rules for all cases in Table~\ref{tab:fusions} since a fusion causes a graph transformation plus potentially additional local Clifford gates on other qubits (see Section~\ref{sec:trafo}).
+These local Clifford gates can rotate future fusions, meaning that different parities are measured upon fusion success (see Appendix~\ref{sec:setup}).
 Fig.~\ref{fig:fNet}(b) illustrates this for two Clifford gates $C_b, C_c$.
-The local Clifford gates either rotate the fusion (like $C_b, C_c$) or they act on other qubits in which case they commute with the fusion (like $C_a, C_d$).
+The local Clifford gates either rotate the fusion (like $C_b, C_c$) or act on other qubits, in which case they commute with the fusion (like $C_a, C_d$).
 The effect of the fusion can therefore be represented as a graph transformation followed by local Clifford operations (bottom part of Fig.~\ref{fig:fNet}(b)).

-Finally, note that a graph state $\ket{G}$ with local Clifford gates $C_i$ applied to it (upper left in Fig.~\ref{fig:fNet}(b)) is a representation for an arbitrary stabilizer state~\cite{Gottesman1998, Hein2004, Adcock2020}.
+Finally, note that a graph state $\ket{G}$ with local Clifford gates $C_i$ applied to it (upper left in Fig.~\ref{fig:fNet}(b)) is a representation of an arbitrary stabilizer state~\cite{Gottesman1998, Hein2004, Adcock2020}.
 Therefore, graph transformations can be used to analyze the effect of fusions on any stabilizer state.